 DestinE will unlock the potential of digital modelling of the Earth systems at a level that represents a real breakthrough in terms of accuracy, local detail, access-to-information speed and interactivity.
 The initial focus will be on the effects of climate change and extreme weather events, their socio-economic impact and possible adaptation and mitigation strategies.
-Through the unprecedented observation and simulation capabilities of DestinE, empowered by Europe’s HPC computers and AI capacity, we will be better prepared to respond to major natural disasters, adapt to climate change and predict the socioeconomic impact.
-By consolidating access to valuable sources of data across Europe, DestinE represents also a key component of the European strategy for data.

 Users of DestinE, including non-scientific experts, will be able to access and interact with vast amounts of Earth system and socio-economic data in order to:

-- Support EU policy-making and implementation: for example, to assess the impact of existing environmental policies and legislative measures and support future evidence-based policy-making.
+- Support EU policy-making and implementation.
+For example, to assess the impact of existing environmental policies and legislative measures and support future evidence-based policy-making.

-- Exploit the potential of distributed and high performance computing (HPC) and data handling at extreme scale: for example through an interactive platform that will host complex digital twins and comprehensive toolkits to develop and operate analytics-based models, with full access to vast amounts of diverse data.
+- Exploit the potential of distributed and high-performance computing (HPC) and data handling at extreme scale.
+For example through an interactive platform that will host complex digital twins and comprehensive toolkits to develop and operate analytics-based models, with full access to vast amounts of diverse data.

-Destination Earth system
+Key Components of the Destination Earth system

 DestinE will allow users to access thematic information, services, models, scenarios, simulations, forecasts and visualisations.
 Underlying models and data will be continuously assessed to provide reliable and actionable scenario predictions.
 DestinE will initially serve public authorities and will gradually open up to a larger range of scientific and industrial users and the general public to spur innovation and develop new applications and services.

 The main components of the DestinE system are: